kholterhoff/kholterhoff.github.io/F17_ENG_1102/Artifact_2.md

 <h3> Supporting Document </h3>

-Along with your poster, you will submit a 2-3 page (1,000 word) supporting document that addresses, explains, and supports the choices you have made in your poster.
+Along with your poster, you will submit a 2-page (1,000 word) supporting document that addresses, explains, and supports the choices you have made in your poster.
 You should address not only the argument that your poster engages but also why you’ve chosen this particular topic.
 You should also address/explain your choice of style, font, color, images, size, etc., How do your choices of design elements work together to convey your topic/argument/point?
 Why did you choose these particular elements as opposed to something else?
 Why did you choose this topic?
 Who or what organization might use your poster in a real world setting?

 <h3>Timeline</h3>

-* Monday TBD: Tutorial with Allison Valk
+* Wednesday 9/13: In-Design Tutorial.
+Meet in Homer Rice Room
-* Wednesday 2/8- Friday 2/10: Presentations & Gallery Viewing (bring printed posters to class for viewing)
+* Wednesday 10/4- Friday 10/6: Presentations & Gallery Viewing (bring printed posters to class for viewing)
-* Monday 2/13: Revised Digital version of poster (use JPG, PDF, or TIFF), Annotated Bibliography, and Supporting Document Due on T-Square at midnight.
+* Friday 10/13: Revised Digital version of poster (use JPG, PDF, or TIFF) and Supporting Document Due on T-Square at midnight.
 Email is also an acceptable way to submit these documents.

 <h3>Reflection</h3>